l-aldarondo/Credit_Risk_Analysis/README.md

 ### D2: Use the SMOTEENN algorithm to Predict Credit Risk

-CUsing your knowledge of the imbalanced-learn and scikit-learn libraries, you’ll use a combinatorial approach of over- and undersampling with the SMOTEENN algorithm to determine if the results from the combinatorial approach are better at predicting credit risk than the resampling algorithms from Deliverable 1.
-Using the SMOTEENN algorithm, you’ll resample the dataset, view the count of the target classes, train a logistic regression classifier, calculate the balanced accuracy score, generate a confusion matrix, and generate a classification report.
+Using the imbalanced-learn and scikit-learn libraries, we used a combinatorial approach of over- and undersampling with the SMOTEENN algorithm to determine if the results from the combinatorial approach were better at predicting credit risk than the resampling algorithms from Deliverable 1.
+Using the SMOTEENN algorithm, we resampled the dataset, viewed the count of the targeted classes, trained a logistic regression classifier, calculated the balanced accuracy score, generated a confusion matrix, and generated a classification report.

 (b)![customer_id_table](./Images/customer_id_table.png)